anasta874/GeoResistR/README.md

-*This project is currently under development and is not ready for production use.
+⚠️ This project is currently under development and is not ready for production use.

 # GeoResistR